Muskan13-5/Heart-Disease-Prediction/README.md

 ## Decision Tree:
 The goal of using a Decision Tree is to create a training model that can use to predict the class or value of the target variable by learning simple decision rules inferred from prior data(training data).
 # Conclusion
-AMongst the implemented algorithms the Naive Nayes and Logistic regression have the most accuracy.
+Amongst the implemented algorithms the Naive Nayes and Logistic regression have the most accuracy.
 While the KNN has the least accuracy.